 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Having completed the Fundy Trail Parkway drive on our recent East Coast Canada road trip, we have put together the ultimate guide to the Fundy Trail Parkway including the best stops along the way to help the whole family make the most of your trip!
+Having completed the Fundy Trail Parkway drive on our recent Atlantic Canada road trip, we have put together the ultimate guide to the Fundy Trail Parkway including the best stops along the way to help the whole family make the most of your trip!

-The Fundy Trail Parkway stretches along the Bay of Fundy coast, between the towns of St Martin’s and Alma.
-The parkway has two entrances and is accessible either from the west or from the east side.
+The Fundy Trail Parkway stretches along the Bay of Fundy coast in southern New Brunswick, between the towns of St Martin’s and Alma.
+Part of the Trans Canada Trail, the gated park has two entrances and is accessible either from the west or from the east side.

 St Martin’s – Western Entrance

 From Highway 1, take exit 198 for New Brunswick 111/New Brunswick 114 toward Sussex/Sussex Corner/Saint Martins.
 Follow NB-111 W (follow signs for Sussex Corner/Saint Martins/Fundy Trail).
 Take your next right onto Post Road to continue following NB 111 W for approximately 2.5 km (1.5 miles).
 Turn left onto Needle Street to continue following NB 111 W. After about 500m (1640 ft) on Needle Street, you turn right and travel through the village of St. Martins and to the western end of the Fundy Trail.